electron/website/blog/10-years-of-electron.md

 ![Electron weekly downloads graph over time](/assets/img/weekly-download-graph.png)

 Electron v1.0 was released in 2016, promising increased API stability and better docs and tooling.
-Electron v2.0 released in 2018 and introduced semantic versioning, making it easier for Electron developers to keep track of the release cycle.
+Electron v2.0 was released in 2018 and introduced semantic versioning, making it easier for Electron developers to keep track of the release cycle.

 By Electron v6.0, we shifted to a regular 12-week major release cadence to match Chromium’s.
 This